What are you looking for?

 Please let me know if there are any other local groups or organisations doing the same thing so I can promote their efforts.

-On Tuesdays between 2-6pm, Macquarie Care Cardiff is supplying fresh fruit, vegetables, dairy and bread that’s been donated by OzHarvest.
+On Tuesdays and Thursdays from 2-4pm, Macquarie Care's Manna House Food Centre Cardiff is supplying fresh fruit, vegetables, dairy and bread that’s been donated by OzHarvest.

 Contact them on 0402 155 586 for any enquiries or requests for help.
 Alternatively contact them through their social media channels.